atp-team/anemone/README.md

 * **Cloud Logic** runs in the *Cloud*
 * **Tentacle User Interface and Logic** runs on the *Tentacle*

 When you create these three components you have successfully created an *Anemone App*.
-Every Anemone App is **explicitly defined by the these three components**.
+Every Anemone App is **explicitly defined by these three components**.

 * *Mobile User Interface* is defined by an **interface.json** file
 * *Cloud Logic* is defined by an **manifest.json** file